 CORA delivers a reference model for describing the Logical and Physical IS/TI architecture.
 Therefore, it is a good starting point to define Logical/Physical TI architecture components and map physical IS components on that model.

 However, IAF structuring (i.e. Component definition) is based on applying architectural principles, derived from many sources (business and IT strategies, regulations and policies, standards and guidelines, etc…).
-CORA model is also based on guiding principles, described in this blog post.
+CORA model is also based on guiding principles.
 These principles are based on best-practices and designed to support very different types of business and IT situations.
 Some other principles exists, only based on the client context (specific business and IT environments) which could be conflicting with the CORA ones.

 The architect must recognize these differences in mapping and making decisions based on principles defined and validated client-specific environment.
 As CORA’s guiding principles are extracted from IT best-practices, a mismatch could lead to difficulties when implementing the architecture.
 Detecting these differences at an early stage helps in taking the right decisions and mitigating risks before implementation decisions are done.
 It will finally lead to define guidelines for implementation (i.e. software design phases).